Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Flammulina populicola

 Flammulina populicola

-Like its close cousin, Flammulina velutipes, Flammulina populicola has a fuzzy brownish stem, a white spore print, and a sticky reddish brown cap.
-In fact there are really only five things that separate the two species:
+Like its better-known relative, Flammulina velutipes, Flammulina populicola has a fuzzy brownish stem, a white spore print, and a sticky, reddish brown to orangish brown cap.
+But there are five crucial things that separate the two species:

-• Flammulina populicola grows on the wood of Quaking Aspen and other poplars (members of the genus Populus) in western North America, while Flammulina velutipes grows on the wood of hardwoods across North America (excepting the western poplars).
+• Flammulina populicola grows on the wood of quaking aspen and other poplars (members of the genus Populus) in western North America, while Flammulina velutipes grows on the wood of various other hardwoods across North America (excepting the western poplars).

-• The cells composing the "skin" of the cap in Flammulina populicola are fat and club-shaped; the corresponding cells in Flammulina velutipes are skinny.
+• The terminal elements of the pileipellis (the cap "skin") in Flammulina populicola are club-shaped under the microscope; the corresponding elements in Flammulina velutipes are skinny and cylindric.

 • Flammulina populicola will not "mate" with Flammulina velutipes in culture.